siegeon/magic.lambda.scheduler/README.md

       log.info:Executing seldomly repeating task once every 10 year
 ```

 The above task will only be evaluated every 3650 days, which becomes once every 10 years.

+#### Periodically scheduled tasks

-To create a task that
-is executed on the first day of the month, at 5PM, you can use the following repetition pattern.
+To create a task that is executed on the first day of the month, at 5PM, you can use the following
+repetition pattern.

 ```
 wait.tasks.create:task-id